 The carcassing to the units is made of chipboard, which can deteriorate if it becomes wet.
 It is therefore necessary to protect the chipboard by maintaining the seals and laminating coverings in good condition.
-The seals were found to be in a serviceable condition.
+The seals were found to be in a serviceable condition

-Ventilation appears adequate and should be regularly maintained.
+Ventilation appears adequate in the kitchen and utility room and should be regularly maintained.

-There is an electric hob fitted and you should confirm with your legal adviser whether this has any electrical safety certification.
-Please refer to section F1 of this report.
+There is a gas hob fitted, and you should confirm with your Legal Advisor whether this has any Gas Safety Certification.
+See Section F2 of this report.